Cinnamon Coffee Cake

 Then add in your vanilla extract (pure is best for flavor!) and mix to combine.

-vanilla extract added to sour cream coffee cake batter in glass bowl
+vanilla added to coffee cake batter

 Next you want to alternate adding your sour cream and dry ingredients together.
 Start by adding the flour mixture.
 I add about 1/3 of the flour mixture.
 You can just eyeball it.
 No need to measure.